We are sorry, your browser version is not supported.

 Applicants shall:

-• have graduated from a recognized university and obtained a Bachelor’s degree, normally with honours not lower than Second Class (Upper Division) or with an average grade of not lower than “B”;
+• have graduated from a recognized university and obtained a bachelor’s degree, normally with honours not lower than Second Class (Upper Division) or with an average grade of not lower than “B”;

 • fulfill the English Language Proficiency Requirement as stipulated by the Graduate School before being considered for admission.
 To satisfy this requirement, applicants should